 These illustrations show why we prefer to use the major distributors.
 It’s best for both of us.

-• It takes the online retailers 60 days to issue their first accounting statement, and we allow an additional 10 days to get your statement out to you (though it probably will be done sooner).
-Payment for print books is collected at the time of the order (or, in the case of pre-orders, on shipping), so there is no lag time between the sale of a book and payment of the author.
+- It takes the online retailers 60 days to issue their first accounting statement, and we provide a statement to you at least quarterly.
+Payment for print books is collected at the time of the order (or, in the case of pre-orders, on shipping), but most platforms reserve the reporting until the returns period ends (usually 30 days).
 Keep in mind that certain sales will not be reported every month, though we try very hard to deal only with distributors who report in a timely fashion.
-After your first statement, you will receive statements (and checks, hopefully!) monthly.
+After your first statement, you will receive statements (and checks, hopefully!) at least quarterly.

 7. MISCELLANEOUS